Rental Property Cash Flow Calculator

 - Gross scheduled income

-- Monthly rent plus recurring other income before vacancy.
+- Monthly rent plus recurring other income before vacancy is applied.

 - Effective gross income